sfkonrad/004.01-proj-group4/README.md

 ---

-#### The scope of the problem we analyzed and the corresponding FinTech Application we developed are deliverables that are based in our use case, which presents as follows...
+#### The scope of the problem we analyzed and the corresponding FinTech Application we developed are deliverables that reside in our use case, which presents as follows...

 ### **PurpleSky** is a popular retail business establishment in San Francisco's bustling Mission District community.